Meadows texts show Hannity and Don Jr. wanted Trump to end the January 6 riot - ExBulletin

 Meadows texts show Hannity and Don Jr. wanted Trump to end the January 6 riot

+In this file photo from Jan.6, 2021, smoke fills the aisle outside the Senate Chamber as supporters of President Donald Trump, including Eric Bochene, on the far right, confront police officers from the US Capitol inside the Capitol in Washington.
+Bochene is one of five indicted in the U.S. Capitol riot on January 6 who chose to defend themselves in court, dismissing repeated warnings from federal judges about the risks of trying to run their own affairs high stakes without a lawyer. .
+(AP Photo / Manuel Balce Ceneta, file)

-As rioters stormed the Capitol on January 6, several Fox News experts and Donald Trump’s eldest son all expressed desperate concerns that the former president was doing nothing to quell violence and protect those who were in the building, according to damning text messages released Monday evening by the select committee investigating the attack.
+WASHINGTON (The Hill) – As rioters stormed the Capitol on Jan.6, several Fox News pundits and Donald Trump’s eldest son have all expressed desperate concern that the former president will do nothing to quell the violence and protect people in the building, according to damning SMS unveiled Monday evening by the select committee investigating the attack.

 He needs to condemn this shit ASAP, Donald Trump Jr. texted Meadows while the attack was underway.